corvette-berkeley/shadow-execution/README.md

 shadow-execution
 ================

+== Blame Analysis ==
-This branch implements an application for shadow-execution to speed up Precimonious, called blame analysis.
+This folder implements an application for shadow-execution to speed up Precimonious, called blame analysis.